US Coast Guard to acquire an icebreaker

 The Aiviq at Davis

-The icebreaker Aiviq during refueling operations at Davis...photo by Kirk Yatras via the Australian Antarctic Divison.
+The icebreaker Aiviq during refueling operations at Davis...photo by Kirk Yatras via the Australian Antarctic Division.

-The US Coast Guard, faced with delays in getting new polar icebreakers constructed--the Polar Security Cutter program--is proposing to acquire the commercial icebreaker Aiviq from a unit of Edison Chouest Offshore...the company operating the Nathaniel B. Palmer and the Laurence M. Gould.
+The US Coast Guard has been faced with delays in getting new polar icebreakers constructed...building of the first of 3 planned vessels, the USCGC Polar Sentinel, had not started as of July 2024, and completion is not scheduled before 2028.
+So, the Polar Security Cutter program--is proposing to acquire the commercial icebreaker Aiviq from a unit of Edison Chouest Offshore...the company operating the Nathaniel B. Palmer and (formerly) the Laurence M. Gould.
 The official procurement announcement (updated 4 March 2024) is here on sam.gov.

 Aiviq was commissioned in 2012 and was originally chartered by Shell for work offshore of northern Alaska.
+It has also been described as an anchor handler.
 More recently it was used by the Australian program to resupply its stations in 2021-22 and 2022-23 due to delays in availability of their new supply vessel.
 Reports are that it will take several years to refit the vessel for Coast Guard service.

-Two good references: first, this 5 March gCaptain article...and this Wikipedia article about the Aiviq which I have edited.
+Two good references: first, this 5 March gCaptain article (source of the photo at the top of this page)...and this Wikipedia article about the Aiviq which I have edited.